 While the communications with the aforementioned people — and there are more people whom I have not mentioned in the above list — did not alleviate the actual ongoing situation which I went through, it did help me adjust and maintain a better perspective in life.
 Things could always be worse.
 Missed upgrade opportunities?
 Please — I have more important things about which to worry.
 While it was nice and certainly appreciated, do you really believe that that upgrade I received on my flight home years ago after witnessing the death of a loved one really made me feel better?

-How do you maintain perspective in life so that you better manage your expectations?
+How are you at maintaining perspective in life so that you better manage your expectations?
 Please share your thoughts, experiences and advice in the Comments section below so that we may all better maintain perspective and manage our expectations in life.

 Photograph ©2015 by Brian Cohen.